wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot
-Status: Beta, current issues are to do with...
-* Parsing output from model and/or logic behind handling of prompt links in scripts.
-Need to implement  a --logs switch to enable printout of complete, input and output, during the session to file "debug.log", that are cleared on run.
-With this data then can tune, the prompts and parsing code, accordingly.
-This should also involve print("-"*85) between each prompt/output in the log, for clarity.
-* Correct Prompt logic.
-Begin, Summarize and Consolidate, only after 2nd response from both, {human_name) and {model_name}, at which point, there should be history.
-* Initial prompts.
-Utilize, "converse1.txt", "converse2.txt", "converse3.txt", when there is relevantly, no history and previous responses, no history but previous messages. history and previous messages are present.
-* Further tuning of responses and summarization.
-Consider short example in the prompts to guide model better in worst case scenario.
+Status: Beta, Currently upgrading, Prompt and key, logic.
+Key Points are...
+* Key Rotation: This is crucial for maintaining the state of the conversation.
+It ensures that the current and previous messages from both the human and the model are available for generating responses and summaries.
+Summarization and Consolidation: These steps are essential for maintaining a coherent and concise history of the conversation.
+Display Interface: This provides the user with a real-time view of the conversation, enhancing the interactive experience.

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects such as, personal managers or automated agent, this is intended to be through forks.
 You have an idea for a fork, then create a fork, you may inadvertantly, inspire my own creations or save me some time.
 Llama2Robot uses ".yaml" files, so the Llama 2 model should be more than compitent at the task of, reading and creating, multi-line output to be used in forks for other purposes, such as complex, commands and operations.

 ### FUTURE PLANS:
 1) Get scripts working 100% as intended, currently there are some, response parsing and pompt logic, issues.
+2) implement optimizations for each
+3 Implement  a --logs switch to enable printout of complete, input and output, during the session to file "debug.log", that are cleared on run.
-2) implement optimizations for each size of Llama 2 GGML based models, eg, 7b, 13b, 30b, 70b, etc.
+4) size of Llama 2 GGML based models, eg, 7b, 13b, 30b, 70b, etc.
-3) Consider tuning temperatures.
+5) Consider tuning temperatures.
-4) Multi-model support, so as, to be using, faster model for simpler things and larger model for complex things,
+6) Multi-model support, so as, to be using, faster model for simpler things and larger model for complex things,
-5) At the time of writing the developers of Llama 2 are still holding back the 30b, so at some point later will have to test it works.
+7) At the time of writing the developers of Llama 2 are still holding back the 30b, so at some point later will have to test it works.
-6) Implement "llama-cpp-python", thus enabling ClBlas through option in "Install.bat", to install brand specific version of Blas.
+8) Implement "llama-cpp-python", thus enabling ClBlas through option in "Install.bat", to install brand specific version of Blas.
-7) Introduce more critical fork shared theme features, but stop somewhere before it becomes significantly customised.
+9) Introduce more critical fork shared theme features, but stop somewhere before it becomes significantly customised.
-8) develop interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider webserver.
+10) develop interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider webserver.

 ### FEATURES:
 * Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.